En Español (Spanish Version)

 Risk Factors for Systemic Lupus Erythematosus

-It is possible to develop SLE with or without the risk factors listed below.
+A risk factor is something that increases your likelihood of getting a disease or condition.
+It is possible to develop systemic lupus erythematosus (SLE) with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing SLE.
-There is no way to reduce your risk.

-Handout on health: Systemic lupus erythematosus.
+Lupus.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at:

 Systemic lupus erythematosus (SLE).
 EBSCO DynaMed website.
 Available at: